lgrn/lgrn.github.io/content/p/trusted-gpg.md

 ---
-title: "Using signed-by in Debian repository configuration"
+title: 'Using signed-by in Debian repository configuration'
 date: 2024-05-05T17:45:00+02:00
 draft: false
 tags:
   - linux
   - debian
   - ubuntu
   - sysadmin
 ---

 On newer versions of Debian and Ubuntu, the way repos are authenticated